The ears never stop working; the left ear hears music better than the right ear, and it feels pleasant to hear laughter or boiling water.

 Ears never sleep

-Ear size grows over time
+Ear size increases over time.

 Sound in the ear

-The two ears have complementary functions.
+The two ears serve a complementary function.

-Ears are the "culprit" causing motion sickness
+Ears are the "culprit" causing motion sickness.

-Ear hairs aid hearing
+Ear hairs aid in hearing.

 The left ear perceives music better.